Passenger information system: Installation Methods

 Display units are generally installed either at the ends of passenger cabins or above passenger doors.

 Displays installed at the ends of cars are often placed at both ends.
 This configuration is common in cars with cross seats, but visibility is reduced from the rear of the train.
 To address this, some newer trains have improved visibility by increasing display size or adding additional units in the middle of the cabin (e.g., Shinkansen 800 series).

 For door-top installations, there are several variations.
 Some trains display above every door, while others have alternating displays above left and right doors (staggered layout), and some displays only on one side in the direction of travel (e.g., some JR Kyushu 813 and 817 series trains).

-While LCD displays are usually installed above doors, some trains, such as JR East’s E259 series, JR West’s 321 and 225 series, Keio 5000 series, and Seibu 40000 series, have them installed in three locations per car, with two displays on each side aligned parallel to rail sleepers.
+While LCDs are usually installed above doors, some trains, such as JR East’s E259 series, JR West’s 321 and 225 series, Keio 5000 series, and Seibu 40000 series, have them installed in three locations per car, with two displays on each side aligned parallel to rail sleepers.
 Kintetsu also installed LCDs in the smoking areas of its 21000 series "Urban Liner Plus" and 21020 series "Urban Liner Next" (now removed and covered with panels).

 Additionally, trains like the JR East E235 series and Tokyu 2020 series have LCDs installed above luggage racks, primarily for advertising purposes.